The gaming industry thrives thanks to technological advances in hardware, processing power, and visuals.

 HBAO

 HBAO, short for Horizon Based Ambient Occlusion, was the subsequent enhancement in graphic rendering techniques.
 NVIDIA introduced this approach to address the grain and noise that came with pixel depth measurements of SSAO.
-It does so by considering the ambient light and the nearby environment instead of just the pixels.
+It does so by considering the ambient light and the surrounding environment instead of just the individual pixels.

 With the help of geometry, **it’s much more effective at rendering shadows and lighting**.
 The major disadvantage of HBAO is that, unlike SSAO, **it requires additional processing power in both the CPU and GPU**.
 Later, HBAO+ was introduced to provide a less performance-demanding algorithm for light and shadow sampling.